 Continuing the conversation with logistical concerns

-At this point, it’s best to continue directly on with the logistics of the termination.
+At this point, it’s best to continue directly with the logistics of the termination.
 This serves two purposes.
 Firstly, most of the questions that the employee has about their termination will probably be answered during this part of the conversation anyway.
 Secondly, this gives the employee a moment to gather their thoughts and sort through their emotions before being expected to respond.

 Example scripts for addressing the logistics of the termination: